 Sites like InHerSight and FairyGodboss are female-focused review sites that allow job seekers to see how a company’s previous and current employees rank them for issues pertaining to gender equality in the workplace.

 It’s important to note: 62% of users in the Glassdoor report say their perception of a company improves when they see the employer respond to reviews.

 Navigating job placements is no easy task when considering the candidates you want to attract.
 Add in the need for diversity and the process teeters on becoming overwhelming.
 Textio gives employers an edge in creating effective job descriptions by analyzing the existing text and pointing out biased language.

 Unitive helps attract a broader range of candidates by focusing on the structure of job postings.
 The service also helps the employer focus on specific qualifications to structure a job interview to avoid interview bias.
 Of course, the “show don’t tell” rule applies for candidates as well.
 Sparc allows organizations to showcase their diverse workforce and environment by using short videos.

 Another innovative technology with a lot of recent momentum in the Talent Acquisition space is matching systems.
 The technology allows companies to fill jobs by considering the traits of the individual who suits the role and the company culture.
 Many have proprietary algorithms and unique processes of connecting candidates and employers.
 Entelo, on the other hand, focuses attention on matching companies to candidates from underrepresented groups.
 Jopwell helps foster relationships between top companies and Black, Hispanic, and Native American students and professionals.

 In 2015, 67% of active and passive job seekers admitted a diverse workforce was important to them when evaluating companies and job offers.
-Building a diversity and inclusion program within your organization isn’t something that can happen overnight, but the tools chosen to facilitate the development may give your business a head start.
+Building a diversity and inclusion program within your organization isn’t something that can happen overnight, but the diversity hiring tools chosen to facilitate the development may give your business a head start.

 Check out these stats on candidate experience!